 Since this is a dry massage, it’s recommended to follow this up with Abhyanga.
 Post skin-exfoliation, the skin easily absorbs the oil in Abhyanga.
 And a nice, long bath following this will make you feel refreshed.

 In Njavarkizhi, a special oil is spread on the whole body first.
 Then, the masseuse applies pressure on the body using cooked rice wrapped in cotton cloths or bags.
 These bags are doused in a herbal paste and cow’s milk and then applied on the body.
-The Sida rhombifolia herb is commonly used to make the
+The Sida rhombifolia herb is commonly used to make the herbal paste.

 The intent here is to make the body sweat as much as possible to improve skin quality, strengthen muscles and nerves, help the body to destress and revitalize, and improve blood circulation.
 It also targets joint pain, blood pressure and cholesterol issues, paralysis, and skin diseases.
 The massage lasts 60–90 minutes every day for 7–14 days.